rescrv/HyperDex/doc/concepts.rst

 HyperDex takes into account all attributes of an object when mapping it to servers.

-As was mentioned in the previous section, HyperDex uses Hyperspace Hashing to map objects to points in a multidimensional space.
+HyperDex uses Hyperspace Hashing to map objects to points in a multidimensional space.
 Hyperspace hashing creates a multidimensional euclidean space for each table, where a table holds objects with the same attribute types, and each attribute type corresponds to a